Suite 1, 17-19 Mooramba Rd

 Working with children check WWC1019853E.

-Emma was lucky enough to grow up in Hong Kong and then travelled to the UK to complete her degree at Nottingham University.
-Emma went on to a have a corporate career in events, marketing and property, managing various teams over the next 15 years.
-When the opportunity arose to work with her father towards the end of 2014 to make a significant impact on the community and leave the rat race behind, she jumped at the chance!
-Emma manages the business side of the Dyslexia Support and Learning Centre Pty Ltd and has also completed the MSL (Multisensory Structured Language) course through the Australian Dyslexia Association in July 2016 and now conducts MSL sessions at the Centre And is an Associate Member of the Australian Dyslexia Association.
+Emma grew up in Hong Kong and then completed her psychology degree at Nottingham University in Behavioural Science in the UK.
+Emma went on to a have a corporate career for the next 15 years.
+When the opportunity arose to work with her father, Ron, in 2014 and make a significant impact on the community, she jumped at the chance!
+Emma now the Director of the Dyslexia Support and Learning Centre Pty Ltd. She is an MSL (Multisensory Structured Language) therapist trained through and is an Associate Member of the Australian Dyslexia Association.
+Emma consults widely with local schools, advocates for our students and offers advice to parents based on the latest research.
+She also trains parents and students in the use of Assitive Techonology to maximise children's academic potential.

 Master of Teaching, University of Sydney, BA (Hons) Modern Languages